Family of Faith (including First Holy Communion 2026-27)

 READINESS FORMS

-When you believe they are ready to go to Confession for the first time, please fill in the form below:
+When you believe your child is ready to go to Confession for the first time, please fill in the form below:

 READINESS FOR THE SACRAMENT OF RECONCILIATION